Trinity Episcopal Church

 Augusta Stone Presbyterian

 28 Old Stone Church Rd, Fort Defiance, VA

-Founded in 1740, Augusta Stone is the oldest Presbyterian church in continuous use in Virginia.
+Constructed in 1747, Augusta Stone is the oldest Presbyterian church in continuous use in Virginia.
 Wonderful acoustics and intimate setting are ideal for Baroque music.
 The festival's preferred venue for smaller off-season concerts.
 Located 9 miles north of Staunton on Route 11 in the village of Fort Defiance.
 Seats 200.